-On December 14, 2016, we signed a Master Services Agreement with Symbiosis Pharmaceutical Services Limited, pursuant to which Symbiosis will conduct Drug Product manufacturing development and, upon successful development of the manufacturing process, manufacture the Drug Product marzeptacog alfa (activated) that the Company intends to use in its clinical trials on a fee-for-services basis.
-We have completed the transfer of manufacturing technology from Pfizer to Symbiosis and together with Symbiosis have successfully manufactured marzeptacog alpha (activated) for our Phase 2/3 clinical trial.
+On December 14, 2016, we signed a Master Services Agreement with Symbiosis Pharmaceutical Services Limited, pursuant to which Symbiosis will conduct Drug Product manufacturing development and, upon successful development of the manufacturing process, manufacture the Drug Product MarzAA that the Company intends to use in its clinical trials on a fee-for-services basis.
+We have completed the transfer of manufacturing technology from Pfizer to Symbiosis and together with Symbiosis have successfully manufactured MarzAA for our Phase 2/3 clinical trial.